 Visualization is hugely important for a brand.
-And, sure, one of a brand’s most “visual” parts is its logo.
+And, sure, one of the brand’s most “visual” parts is its logo.
 Most logos contain the name (full or abbreviated) of a trademark, so one immediately faces the issue of choosing the font which would fit the word best.

 A logo is not just a symbol that helps one recognize a certain brand.
 It is aimed at arousing certain emotions of the audience the brand targets.
 Absolutely, the font used plays the main role in this case – it shapes proper associations and customer trust.